DIY Nursery Decor Ideas

 Homemade nursery organization can be both functional and adorable.
 Woven baskets lined with soft fabric, simple wooden crates painted in pastel tones, and small rope bins wrapped in ribbon or trim are easy projects that help keep baby essentials close at hand.
 These pieces pair beautifully with the soft colors used on my nursery themes page and look especially sweet tucked beneath a window or beside a reading chair.

-If you enjoy upcycling, try refreshing a plain bin with chalk-style paint or adding handmade labels tied with twine.
-These tiny details make your storage feel more intentional and help keep daily routines running smoothly.
-You’ll love how easy it becomes to grab a blanket, book, or pacifier as you settle into those quiet moments with your baby.
+Upcycling simple storage pieces can be as easy as refreshing a plain bin with chalk-style paint or adding handmade labels tied with twine.
+These tiny details make storage feel more intentional and help keep daily routines running smoothly.
+Grabbing a blanket, book, or pacifier becomes effortless during those quiet moments with your baby.

 Open shelving also works beautifully with labeled baskets, especially when combined with the soft lighting ideas on my DIY nursery lantern page.
 A little gentle glow above or near your storage area creates a cozy corner that’s as practical as it is pretty.